UCLA law experts discuss impending Supreme Court ruling on DACA, future of program

 The Supreme Court heard arguments for the University of California’s case against the repeal of DACA in November, with a decision expected to be handed down no later than June.

-DACA, which was created under former President Barack Obama’s administration, defers deportation for people who arrived illegally in the United States as children and allows them to obtain work permits and college degrees.
+DACA, which was created under former President Barack Obama’s administration, defers deportation for undocumented immigrants who arrived in the United States as children and allows them to obtain work permits and college degrees.
 It was rescinded in June 2017 by the Department of Homeland Security under President Donald Trump’s administration.

 The phaseout of DACA was put on hold so Congress could make decisions about legislation.
 However, since Congress failed to act by March 2018, the issue will be decided by the Supreme Court.